States rush to revise their abortion laws as a major U.S. Supreme Court decision nears - NewsBreak

 There’s much more to come, those familiar with the case predict.
 “If the court upholds the 15-week ban without a ton of guidance as to what other bans could be enforceable, there will be a six-week ban on their doorstep within a year or two,” said Elizabeth Nash, principal policy associate for state issues at the Guttmacher Institute, an abortion rights research organization.

 In total, 23 states now have laws on their books that would clamp down on abortion access should the U.S. Supreme Court rewrite abortion law or even overturn Roe v.
-Wade, though some laws are under challenge.
-Georgia’s strict anti-abortion law passed in 2019 is on hold while a federal judge waits for the court’s ruling in the Mississippi case.
-Others include Arizona, Florida, Idaho, Kentucky, Oklahoma and Wyoming.
+Wade, though some laws are under challenge, including Wisconsin.

 Sixteen states have laws that are expected to protect access, according to the Guttmacher Institute.
 That group includes Colorado, Maryland, New Jersey, Oregon, Vermont and Washington.